gridiron-zone/huddle/x/profiles/spec/02-concepts.md

 This signature type should be used when the external wallet is made of a single key.
 It must specify the type of value that has been signed, as well as the signature bytes.

 Single signature value types can be different to support multiple use cases:
-- `SIGNATURE_VALUE_TYPE_RAW` should be used when you have direct access to the external account, and you can sign the Desmos address directly without the need of any wrapping structure;
+- `SIGNATURE_VALUE_TYPE_RAW` should be used when you have direct access to the external account, and you can sign the Huddle address directly without the need of any wrapping structure;
-- `SIGNATURE_VALUE_TYPE_COSMOS_DIRECT` should be used when you need to wrap the Desmos address into the memo field of a Protobuf-encoded transaction.
+- `SIGNATURE_VALUE_TYPE_COSMOS_DIRECT` should be used when you need to wrap the Huddle address into the memo field of a Protobuf-encoded transaction.
 This might be useful when wanting to support the creation of chain links through external wallets (i.e. Keplr) that only support the signing of transactions;
-- `SIGNATURE_VALUE_TYPE_COSMOS_AMINO` should be used when you need to wrap the Desmos address into the memo field of an Amino-encoded transaction.
+- `SIGNATURE_VALUE_TYPE_COSMOS_AMINO` should be used when you need to wrap the Huddle address into the memo field of an Amino-encoded transaction.
 This might be useful when wanting to support the creation of chain links through an external wallet (i.e. Ledger) that only allows signing Amino-encoded transactions;
-- `SIGNATURE_VALUE_TYPE_EVM_PERSONAL_SIGN` should be used when you need to wrap the Desmos address within an [EVM `personal_sign` signature](https://github.com/ethereum/go-ethereum/pull/2940).
+- `SIGNATURE_VALUE_TYPE_EVM_PERSONAL_SIGN` should be used when you need to wrap the Huddle address within an [EVM `personal_sign` signature](https://github.com/ethereum/go-ethereum/pull/2940).
 This might be useful when wanting to support the creation of chain links though an external wallet (i.e. MetaMask) that allows this method.

 #### CosmosMultiSignature
-This signature type should be used when the external account is a multi-sig account (this might be the case of validators wanting to connect their Desmos profile to an external Cosmos-based account).
+This signature type should be used when the external account is a multi-sig account (this might be the case of validators wanting to connect their Huddle profile to an external Cosmos-based account).

 The `bit_array` field should be populated with the same value that is returned after the multi-sig creation process, while the `signatures` field should contain the list of `SingleSignature` that make up the multi-sig.